srobo/runbook/docs/infrastructure/README.md

 ## Development: GitHub

-Our hardware and software development takes place on GitHub, within our [`srobo`](https://github.com/srobo) organisation.
+A lot of our collaborative work (including hardware and software development, as well as general task management) takes place [on GitHub][git-and-github], within our [`srobo`](https://github.com/srobo) organisation.

 We also have a separate [`srobo-legacy`](https://github.com/srobo-legacy)